best walks in the peak district

 My Top Tips for Walking in the Peak District

 Are dogs allowed on the trails?
-All of these Peak District hikes are suitable for dogs.
-We had our 11-year-old Jack Russell/Chihuahua with us the entire time.
-He loved it.
-But please keep dogs on a lead around livestock.
+All of these Peak District walks are suitable for dogs.

-Facilities on the trails: It’s rare to find any facilities on the trails unless you pass through a village.
-Take enough food and water for your hike, and take all your rubbish home.
+Facilities on the trails: Facilities are rare on the trails unless you pass through a village.
+Take enough food and water for your hike, and take your rubbish home.

-Maps: You’ll want a map handy when hiking in the Peak District.
-We use All Trails for this, or you can buy a Peak District OS Map from Amazon.
+Maps: It’s handy to have a map when walking in the Peak District.
+We use All Trails or you can buy a Peak District OS Map from Amazon.

 Enjoy these Best Peak District Walks!